Garry Bushell: Journalism and writing

 Bushell has published his own autobiography, Bushell on the Rampage, a book attacking the BBC soap opera EastEnders called 1001 Reasons EastEnders is Pony, and a book on UK youth subcultures called Hoolies.
 He has also co-written the autobiography of Cockney comic Jimmy Jones, Now This is a Very True Story, published in 2011 and a new expanded version of Dance Craze, about 2-Tone, which is subtitled 'Rude Boys on the Road'.
 In May 2007, Bushell's column returned to the Daily Star Sunday.

-In August 2007, Bushell made a remark during a humorous exchange on the Talksport programme Football First implying that homosexuality was a perversion, leading the regulator Ofcom to find the segment in breach of standards for failing to justify offensive material by the context in which it was presented.
+In August 2007, Bushell made a remark during an exchange on the Talksport programme Football First implying that homosexuality was a perversion, leading the regulator Ofcom to find the segment in breach of standards for failing to justify offensive material by the context in which it was presented.

 Ofcom rejected talkSPORT's claims that the comments made had been "off the cuff", and talkSPORT issued a statement saying its staff had been "made aware" that what Bushell had said was "unacceptable".
 Bushell later said that it was not homosexuality which he was referring to as a perversion, but the further lowering of the age of consent; and that his remarks were taken out of context.
 He has since left talkSPORT.
 In his 2009 book, The World According To..., Bushell says he made the remark to wind up another broadcaster.

 In 2007, Bushell started presenting a monthly punk and ska podcast show on TotalRock, and the Heritage Foundation named Bushell "Critic of the Year".
 In 2009 he started an occasional punk and ska show called Rancid Sounds for Total Rock radio.

 In January 2024, Bushell retired from his Daily Star column, but brought the Bushell on the Box brand back to screens via Jim Davidson's Ustreme.